 Another crucial factor that affects your deliverability is the emails that you are sending out to your subscribers.
 There may be different campaigns that you run for which you use different email types.
 Whether you draft plain text or HTML emails, make sure you lookout for the following:

 Spam triggers: Look out for spam trigger words in your subject lines and email copy.
-Some examples of spam trigger words include free, discount, etc. You can find a detailed list here.
+Some examples of spam trigger words include free, discount, etc. You can find a detailed list in this blog” How to avoid spam filters?“.
 Mailboxes monitor your emails, and having these words on them would send them directly to the dreaded spam folder.

 Image to Text Ratio: When you add images in your emails, make sure that you follow the industry-standard image to text ratio 80: 20.
 This gives a better customer experience and warrants fewer complaints.

 Links: Sometimes, when you include links to websites that have a low domain score or low reputation, your emails are automatically classified as spam.